floalex/buildingapplicationsMVC/musicstore/express-backbone-projectsetup.md

     require the module, you'll need to use a similar method of building the relative path using the path module as you did with reading the JSON file in.

 #5.
-Beginning Backbone Development
-* Convert the view currently being rendered on the back end to a Handlebars template rendered by Backbone views.
+Covert the views to Backbone and Handlebars
+* Create App object and the Backbone constructors
-  - Create an App object in our application.js file.
+  - Create a vanilla App object in "application.js" file.
-  - Create a new Album model and Albums collection using Backbone.
-Remember to organize your code into separate files and subdirectories to keep it easy to locate this code later on.
+  - Create a new Album model, Album view and Albums collection using Backbone.
+  - Add all javascript files in "layout.pug" in views with includ tag
-  - Create a new Pug block in the layout named scripts that will allow per-page inclusion of JavaScript files and inline code.
+  - Create `block scripts` to allow per-page inclusion of JavaScript files and inline code.
-  - Within the index view, set App.albums to a new Albums collection, populated with the albums JSON data in the view.
+  - Within the index view, set `App.albums` to a new Albums collection, populated with the albums JSON data in the view.
+This will reduce HTTP request and make the app faster.
 Use the scripts block to make sure this gets loaded at the bottom of the page.
 To do this will require a combination of a block of text within a tag and unescaped string interpolation.
  - Create a Backbone AlbumView to render an album model.

-On initialize, call the render method.
-  - Convert the Pug template used to render albums to a Handlebars template for a single list item.
+* Convert the list item used to display an album into a Handlebars template and precompile it using the Grunt Handlebars plugin
+  - Create handlebars dir.
+Move the elements under `li` in "index" to "album.hbs"
+  - Set up handlebars configuration in "Gruntfile" to complile scripts into one file
-  - Use Grunt Handlebars task to generate the JST file.
+  - Run `grunt handlebars` to generate the JST file.
+Add the handlebars js file in "layout"
-  - Set the App.templates property to the JST object.
+  - Set the App.templates property to JST.
+This allows to access `App.templates.album`
+  - In `AlbumView`, add the template property with render and initialize method
   - Create a format_price Handlebars helper to format the price to two decimal places.
   - On App.init, call a method to renderAlbums.
     - Iterate over each album in the collection and create a new AlbumView.
+  - Init the App in "index.pug"

 #6.
 Convert New Album View to Backbone Page
 * Create a Backbone view for NewAlbumView